harp-tech/peripheral.audioamp/README.md

 ## General description

-Low distortion, high bandwidth audio amplifier for use in high fidelity applications to drive high quality sounds to speakers
+Low distortion, high bandwidth audio amplifier for use in high fidelity applications to drive high-quality sounds to speakers.

 !["harpaudioamplifier"](./docs/assets/pcb.png)

 ----